vrandall66/front-end-submissions-public/1708/mod-3/personal-projects/jorge_ed_perezga/rubic.md

 **1. Completion**

-* 2: Developer completed most of the user stories and requirements set during check-ins.
+* 3: Developer completed all the user stories and requirements set during check-ins.

 ### CSS/Design